Skip to content

 2. /bin/ directory

-• Auto-download: If no binary is found, Backrest downloads a verified version from GitHub releases
+• Auto-download: If no valid binary is found, Backrest downloads a verified version from GitHub releases.

 Command Execution